-College educations are constantly growing in price.
+Education expenses are constantly growing in price.
 Fortunately, there are several ways to finance it: save beforehand, pay as you go, take out loans, or a combination of these.
-All of these options should be considered when trying to accomplish the goal of paying for a college education.
+All of these options should be considered when trying to accomplish the goal of paying for an education.

-Planning ahead is the key to affording college.
+Planning ahead is the key to affording education.
 Whether you’re planning for a ten year old, a first grader, or an infant, it’s best to get going today.
-While feeling weighed down at the costs involved with college is common, it is important to remember that the longer you give your money the opportunity to grow, the longer it can work for you.
+While feeling weighed down at the costs involved with college or education in general is common, it is important to remember that the longer you give your money the opportunity to grow, the longer it can work for you.
 College expenses might seem to be far away, but planning correctly now can make a big difference later.

-College is becoming close to a requirement for many people.
+Higher education is becoming close to a requirement for many people.
 And it’s also becoming more expensive.
-However, with BestVest’s help, there are several choices available to help you ensure that your children will have all the advantages of a college education.
+However, with BestVest’s help, there are several choices available to help you ensure that your children will have all the advantages the education that is right for them.

-Your BestVest financial consultant can help you to determine the college savings plan that’s best for you.
-He or she can help you decide what risk level you are comfortable with, and suggest investments that meet this risk and maximize your rate of return.
-Our goal is to help you maximize your savings and realize your college goals.
+Your BestVest financial professional can help you to determine the savings plan that’s best for you.
+He or she can help you decide what risk level you are comfortable with and suggest investments that meet this risk and maximize your rate of return.
+Our goal is to help you maximize your savings and realize your education goals.

 What You Should Know

-College savings vehicles often offer great tax benefits, which can increase the amount of money accumulated for your child’s education.
-Tax-free status, offered by some college savings vehicles, is a great benefit that can enable all of your college savings to be used towards college education expenses rather than taxes.
+Education savings vehicles often offer great tax benefits, which can increase the amount of money accumulated for your child’s expenses.
+Tax-free status, offered by some education savings vehicles, is a great benefit that can enable all of your education savings to be used towards education expenses rather than taxes.

 Flexible and Accessible Assets

-Depending on what college vehicle you choose, your college savings may be accessible under an emergency situation or if your child gets a scholarship.
-Factors that should be considered before choosing a college savings vehicle are ownership of the funds, control of the assets, and account flexibility.
-Early, non-qualified access to college funds also varies with the vehicle chosen, with plans ranging from not allowing early access to such withdrawals being completely penalty free.
+Depending on what vehicle you choose, your education savings may be accessible under an emergency situation or if your child gets a scholarship.
+Factors that should be considered before choosing an education savings vehicle are ownership of the funds, control of the assets, and account flexibility.
+Early, non-qualified access to education funds also varies with the vehicle chosen, with plans ranging from not allowing early access to such withdrawals being completely penalty free.

 Financial Aid Repercussions

-Concerns about adverse affects on financial assistance from colleges cause many families to refrain from saving for college.
+Concerns about adverse affects on financial assistance from education saving cause many families to refrain from saving at all.
 However, income, not savings, is the most important factor in determining who qualifies for educational grants and loans.
-When choosing a college savings vehicle, it is important to consider how parental income and the saved assets of both the child and parents will affect financial aid packages.
+When choosing an education savings vehicle, it is important to consider how parental income and the saved assets of both the child and parents will affect financial aid packages.

 Income Restrictions and Other Factors

-With the cost of college constantly rising, it’s important to start saving early to prepare.
-Regularly investing is very important, and high contribution limits allow you to save greater amounts towards college expenses.
+With the cost of education constantly rising, it’s important to start saving early to prepare.
+Regularly investing is very important, and high contribution limits allow you to save greater amounts towards education expenses.
 Income restrictions determine who can utilize each plan.

 Income Tax Breaks

 The income tax breaks offered by 529 plans are unrivaled.
 Investments in 529 plans grow tax-free for as long as your money stays in the plan.
-In addition, distributions used to pay for the beneficiary’s college costs are also tax free.
-These benefits apply for distributions in the years 2002 through 2010.
-If Congress does not choose to extend this tax break, distributions made after 2010 will be taxable to the beneficiary (the earnings portion only).
-Individual sates may offer additional tax breaks as well.
+In addition, "qualified" distributions used to pay for the beneficiary’s education expenses are also tax free.
+Individual states may offer additional tax breaks as well.

 Contributor Retains Control